Request Free Sample ×

 By Technology: NGS (Largest) vs. Mass Spectrometry (Fastest-Growing)

-The Multiomics Market showcases distinct distribution of market share among various technologies, with Next-Generation Sequencing (NGS) holding the largest share due to its extensive applications in genomics and personalized medicine.
+The Multiomics Market displays a clear distribution across technologies, with Next-Generation Sequencing (NGS) leading at a 57% share, driven by its widespread use in genomics research and personalized medicine applications.
 Microarrays and Chromatography also contribute significantly, but NGS remains at the forefront as researchers and clinicians lean towards its efficiency in large-scale genomic analysis.
 Mass Spectrometry, on the other hand, while smaller in share, shows a rapid growth trajectory as it becomes increasingly vital for proteomic studies and metabolic profiling, appealing to a broader spectrum of life sciences research.

 NGS (Dominant) vs. Mass Spectrometry (Emerging)